hanyu1774/NET.SmartCalculator/README.md

 It would be very interesting, if I were to implement functionalities I mentioned in the future.
 Who knows?
 Maybe I will do that?

 ## Small hint...
 This application makes use of RGB colors (via ASCII escape notations) for certain messages.
+RGB colors are used instead of the standard 8 or 16 color codes because terminals have color profiles: either a default theme or one customized by the user.
+Those profiles remap the "standard" SGR (Select Graphic Rendition) color codes to whatever colors that profile defines.
+So, if I say "Red color for this text" using the command `\x1b[31m` in the string, the terminal will use the defined color value for red from the profile.

+If your terminal makes use of a custom theme, then perhaps certain colors make certain message invisible or unreadable.
+Whether or not there might be problems, you can change the colors to your liking or use the standard color codes.
+For more info, check out this page: [ANSI Escape Sequences](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797)

 See `models/foreground_color.cs`, where colors are set:

 ```c#
 public readonly struct ForegroundColor